Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 - Include on Quick Add Reg - so your registrar can easily add a response.

-- Include on Secondary Form - it will show on the initial form and in the top section of the Secondary form.
+- Include on Secondary Form - it will show this field on the initial form and in the top section of the Secondary form.

-- Add conditional questions - use this question as a trigger.
-When a specific response is given, other questions will be displayed.
-Those “other questions” will be marked is conditional on the form.
+- Add conditional questions - use this field (question) as a trigger.
+When a specific response is given, other fields will be displayed.
+Those “other fields” will be marked is conditional on the form.

-- Edit trigger question - shows on conditional questions, allows you to make changes to the trigger question.
+- Edit trigger question - shows on conditional fields, allows you to make changes to the trigger question.

-- Edit Question - opens Questions > Edit Question, allowing you to modify the question configuration.
-Changes made to a Question are global.
-They affect every form where that question has been selected.
+- Edit Question - opens Questions > Edit Question, allowing you to modify the field configuration.
+Changes made to a field (question) are global.
+They affect every form where that field has been selected.

-- Remove - it does not remove the question from your question inventory; it just removes the question from this form.
+- Remove - it does not remove the field from your question inventory; it just removes the field from this form.

 As we mentioned earlier in this article, the Quick Add, Multi-person, and Secondary form features are not separate forms, but rather subsets of the Registration form.
-When you add a question to a form, you can choose to have that question also appear in the related subset: multi-reg, quick add reg, or secondary.
+When you add a field to a form, you can choose to have that field also appear in the related subset: multi-reg, quick add reg, or secondary.

 Add a custom section